Facing Federal Prison

 - know what medications are available (on formulary vs. non-formulary), or are just not available.

-- If medications are not available, the defendant may receive a different/similar medication at the discretion of the BOP.
-Further, these medication issues could be brought up at the sentencing hearing.
+- know what medications are not available, the defendant may receive a different/similar medication at the discretion of the BOP.
+Further, these medication issues should be brought up at the sentencing hearing.

-- Who are medically healthy, but have never seen a doctor, now is the time to see a physician for a full physical, and if warranted a mental healthcare evaluation.
+- defendants which appear medically healthy, but have never seen a doctor, now is the time to see a physician for a full physical, and if warranted a mental healthcare evaluation.

-- Who are camp eligible: Federal Prison Camps (FPC) are different than satellite camps as the latter are associated with higher security facilities.
+- know which defendants are camp eligible: Federal Prison Camps (FPC) are different than satellite camps as the latter are associated with higher security facilities.

 The importance of an advocate is crucial when facing prison.
 The PSR and Prison Match™ can help be that advocate.